andrinbuerli/learning-approximate-nash-equilibria-for-jass/README.md

 # VM2: Learning Approximate Nash Equilibria for Jass
 This repository contains the sources of the VM2 titled "_Learning Approximate Nash Equilibria for Jass_".
-The Online outcome sampling (OOS) implementation is located at `lib/cfr` to train an agent to play perfect information jass.
+The Online outcome sampling (OOS) implementation is located at `lib/cfr`.
-All MuZero Specific code can be found at `lib/mu_zero`.
+All MuZero specific code can be found at `lib/mu_zero`.

 ## Setup
 Build all the docker image using docker-compose